rancilio-pid/clevercoffee/README.md

   Also check and fix all files matching "Adafruit_SSD1306.h" in your Documents/ subfolder!!

 # Blynk App Dashboard
-- Unfortunately you have to manually build your dashboard (config does not fit in QR code):
+Unfortunately you have to manually build your dashboard (config does not fit in QR code).
 Please stick to the following screenshots and use the "virtual pin mapping" as described:

 ## Blynk application screenshots
 <p align="center">